AtrCheema/AI4Water/docs/source/installation.rst

 installation options
 =====================
-In above command ``all`` keyword will install all the dependencies.
+The ``all`` option will install all the dependencies.
 You can choose the dependencies of particular sub-module by using the specific keyword.
 Following keywords are available

  - ``hpo`` if you want hyperparameter optimization
  - ``post_process`` if you want postprocessing
  - ``exp`` for experiments sub-module
  - ``eda`` for exploratory data analysis sub-module
- - ``ml`` for classifical machine learning models
+ - ``ml`` for classical machine learning models
  - ``tf`` for using tensorflow
  - ``torch``  for using pytorch